akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 * If a `java.io.NotSerializableException` is thrown in `fromBinary` this is treated as a transient problem, the issue logged and the message is dropped
 * If other exceptions are thrown it can be an indication of corrupt bytes from the underlying transport, and the connection is broken

-For more zero-impact rolling upgrades, it is important to consider a strategy for serialization that can be evolved.
+For more zero-impact rolling upgrades it is critical to consider a [Schema Evolution](schema-evolution.md) strategy for serialization.
-One approach to retiring a serializer without downtime is described in @ref:[two rolling upgrade steps to switch to the new serializer](../serialization.md#rolling-upgrades).
-Additionally you can find advice on @ref:[Persistence - Schema Evolution](../persistence-schema-evolution.md) which also applies to remote messages when deploying with rolling updates.

 ## Cluster Sharding

 During a rolling upgrade, sharded entities receiving traffic may be moved during @ref:[shard rebalancing](../cluster-sharding.md#shard-rebalancing),